benfrick/docs-portfolio/src/doc/commerce/search/api_search.md

 ![](/images/commerce/search/autocomplete-search-preview.png)

->**TIP:** For information on how to integrate Search Bar with Search Preview in your experience, see the <a href="https://tourguide.prod.commerce.nikecloud.com/global-nav" target="_blank">Global Navigation Guide</a>.
+>**TIP:** For information on how to integrate Search Bar with Search Preview in your experience, see the [Global Navigation Guide](https://tourguide.prod.commerce.nikecloud.com/global-nav){:target="blank"}.

 <!--